 With the new Wamsutta Mill rising on the banks of the Acushnet River, its proprietors tried to attract a new workforce.
-Wamsutta needed skilled weavers, loom fixers, and managers, and New Bedford’s workers hunted whales and made rope and candles.
+New Bedford’s workers hunted whales and made rope and candles, but Wamsutta needed skilled weavers, loom fixers, and managers.
 In addition, Wamsutta competed with established textile manufactories in places like Pawtucket and Lowell for a limited number of textile operatives.

 To attract workers to New Bedford, the company constructed eight brick double-houses, in two rows of four, at the corner of North Front Street and Logan Street close to the mills and just north of a freshwater pond.
 Likely modeled after similar buildings in Lowell and Lawrence, Massachusetts, the new worker housing attempted to resemble stately rows of housing in English textile centers.

 Each building contained two units of two-and-a-half stories with separate entrances in the middle of the façade.
 Floor plans for similar buildings in Lawrence included a parlor, kitchen, living room, and bedroom on the first floor, and additional bedrooms on the upper floors.
 Behind each building was space for privies and laundry yards.
 The sixteen units, completed in 1848, were relatively spacious and modern compared to the overcrowded and ramshackle worker tenements in New Bedford later in the 19th century.
 Wamsutta rented them to overseers, machinists, carpenters, and skilled mill operatives and their families.